dbstjswo505/dbstjswo505.github.io/_pages/about.md

 # 😃 About me

-I graduated from the Daegu Gyeongbuk Institute of Science & Technology (DGIST) with a B.S. in Computer Engineering in 2019 and from Korea Advanced Institute of Science& Technology (KAIST) with a M.S. in Electric Engineering in 2021.
-I decided to continue my education and pursue a Ph.D. in the field of Artificial Intelligence/Deep Learning.
-I went on to earn a Ph.D. in the field of Artificial Intelligence/Deep Learning at KAIST under the guidance of Professor [Chang D. Yoo](http://sanctusfactory.com/family.php), whose expertise and leadership were invaluable to my research.
+I graduated from the Daegu Gyeongbuk Institute of Science & Technology (DGIST) with a B.S. in Computer Engineering in 2019 and from Korea Advanced Institute of Science& Technology (KAIST) with a M.S. and Ph.D. in Electric Engineering in 2021 and 2025.

-Currently, I am working as a researcher, focusing on the Generative AI technologies across various modalities, including images, videos, and natural language.
+Currently, I am working as a postdoctoral researcher at KAIST, focusing on the Generative AI technologies across various modalities, including images, videos, and natural language.
 I am dedicated to advancing these technologies and enhancing their performance in real-world applications.
 For more information, please refer to my [CV](https://drive.google.com/file/d/1kDQDw_m0SH67cUGQzCE2LJHY1CCOoS0q/view?usp=sharing).

 # 📌 Research Interests
 - Computer Vision